Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 A typical scenario where you might find a bridge loan useful is when you’re ready to purchase your new home, but your current one hasn’t sold yet.
 In this situation, the equity from your previous home comes to the rescue, helping to cover the down payment and closing costs for your new Chicago property.

 Often, the lender working with you on your new mortgage will also manage your bridge loan.
-They usually require that your existing home is actively listed for sale.
-The duration for a bridge loan typically ranges from six months to a year, providing a temporary financial cushion.
+They usually require that your current home be actively listed for sale.
+A bridge loan, which provides a temporary financial cushion, lasts from six months to a year.

 An important factor in this process is your debt-to-income ratio (DTI).
 Lenders will calculate this by considering the mortgage payments on both your old and new homes and any interest-only payments on the bridge loan.
 This calculation helps lenders assess your ability to manage payments on both properties simultaneously, especially if your current home doesn’t sell immediately.